Hyperconverged Infrastructure: The Power to Simplify IT

-The demand for IT resources is under unprecedented pressure.
+The demand for IT resources is putting data center operators under a consuming pressure to deliver.
 The rise of Big Data, the consumerization of technology and the explosion of network-enabled devices create a need for data centers that can both handle the load generated by these requirements and respond dynamically to changing demands.
 A few years ago, reconfiguring data centers for new needs required substantial planning, lead time to order appropriate equipment and careful architectural design.
-Today, the advent of hyperconverged infrastructure means data centers can be flexible and scalable, allowing for rapid reconfiguration of equipment at a cost-effective price.
+Today, the advent of hyperconverged infrastructure (HCI) means data centers can be flexible and scalable, allowing for rapid reconfiguration of equipment at a cost-effective price.

 HCI offers seven key benefits to organizations seeking to modernize their data centers.